-We are submitting this memorandum to support the attached waiver request for the Longview Mansion -Parking Lot Addition to remove the detention requirement as established in Section 5601.5.A.4 of the Kansas City Metropolitan Chapter, American Public Works Association, Standard Specifications & Design Criteria, Section 5600 - Storm Drainage System & Facilities.
+We are submitting this memorandum to support the attached waiver request for the Longview Mansion -Parking Lot Addition, to show that proposed stormwater conveyance and water quality measures improve existing stormwater conditions.
+With these improvements, we are requesting relief from Lee's Summit's Default Strategy: Comprehensive Protection as required in Section 5601.5.A.4.a of Lee's Summit's Section 5600 - Storm Drainage Systems & Facilities, and invoke a waiver with support of a drainage study as established in Section 5601.6.A of the Kansas City Metropolitan Chapter, American Public Works Association, Standard Specifications & Design Criteria, Section 5600 - Storm Drainage System & Facilities.